-If the JU reduces the grant after the payment of the balance, it will calculate the revised final grant amount (see Article 5.4).
-If the revised final grant amount is lower than the final grant amount, the JU will recover the difference (see Article 44).
+If the JU reduces the grant after the payment of the balance, it will calculate the revised final grant amount for the beneficiary concerned (see Article 5.4).
+If the revised final grant amount for the beneficiary concerned is lower than its share of the final grant amount, the JU will recover the difference (see Article 44).